Nether Heyford

 Nether Heyford is a village and civil parish in West Northamptonshire, England, close to the M1 motorway and the A5 and A45 roads, 6 mi west of Northampton and 70 mi northwest of London.
 The smaller village of Upper Heyford is about half a mile to the north.

 Nether Heyford takes its name from 'Hay ford'.
 Alternatively, 'hedge ford' or enclosure ford'.
 In 1086, in the Domesday Book, the name is recorded as "Heiforde".
 The Post Office once called the village Lower Heyford, but the name was restored to Nether Heyford after reference to it in local deeds.
 The village is on the flood plain of the River Nene and used to be subjected to flooding, as Watery Lane suggests.

 In 1699, a Roman pavement was found in Harestone Meadow to the east of the village.

 Facilities

-It has one of the largest village greens in the country, two pubs (The Foresters Arms and The Olde Sun), two churches (one Anglican, one Baptist), a purpose-built youth club, park, village hall, hairdresser, butcher and a shop.
+It has one of the largest village greens in the country, a pub (The Foresters Arms), two churches (one Anglican, one Baptist), a purpose-built youth club, park, village hall, hairdresser, butcher and a shop.
 The extensive playing fields have a cricket club (Heyford CC), a football club (Heyford Athletic), tennis courts and a bowls club.
+A second pub (the Old Sun closed in November 2023.

 The Grand Union Canal passes through the village.